StewartNash/pincer-games/README.md

 ## 📥 Setup Instructions

-Follow these steps to run the Tic Tac Toe game:
+Follow these steps to run the any game:

-### 1. Download the Virtual Machine
+### 1. Clone the repository

-1. Download the pre-configured Virtual Machine from the link above.
+1. Clone the github repository
-2. Import the VM into **VirtualBox** or your preferred virtualization software.
+2. Build the ROS code.

 ### 2. Connect Devices